yayuyang/PVSizer_Tool_AlphaVersion/README.md

 This work was supported by the U.S. Department of Energy (DOE) under the EARNEST project.

 ## Authors
-Yilu Liu, Yayu(Andy) Yang, Samuel Okhuegbe, Jian Zhang
+Yilu Liu, Yayu(Andy) Yang, Jian Zhang, Samuel Okhuegbe

 <table border="0">
   <tr>